hakimsaifee/CrackInterview/README.md

 # CrackInterview

 The project is only for learning purpose.
-It has been designed by using spring-boot along with angularjs.
+End to end flow by using Spring boot + Angular JS + Bootstrap CSS.